-1. Addresses the current and future risks as identified in the grantee's Mitigation Needs Assessment of most impacted and distressed areas; and in a "measurable and verifiable reduction in the risk of loss of life and property" by directly removing property owners and structures from flood prone areas.
+1. Addresses the current and future risks as identified in the grantee's Mitigation Needs Assessment of most impacted and distressed areas; and the Hazard Mitigation Assessment included in this plan.
+Additionally, the project will result in a "measurable and verifiable reduction in the risk of loss of life and property" by directly removing property owners and structures from flood prone areas.
 With these criteria being met the project can qualify under the UNM National Objective.
 Geographic Area: